shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

    * Gateway IP: `192.168.1.1`
    * Subnet Details:
       1. DHCP enabled
-      2. DHCP Allocation Pools: `192.168.1.10,192.168.1.254`
+      2. DHCP Allocation Pools: `192.168.1.10,192.168.1.59`
       3. DNS SERVER: (not needed, leave blank; as these are test networks with no outside connectivity)
       4. Rest of the configuration either blank or default

 ### Create second network - "network-2"

 This will be a network between the two routers.
 You can imagine this as a Wide Area Network connection with a point-to-point link.
-For now, we'll simply use a /29 network to model this idea.
-A /29 network will give us 8 total (2^(32-29)) and 6 usable ((2^(32-29))-2) IP addresses.
-This is more than the two needed for a point-to-point link but gives us flexibility for growth if needed.
+For now, we'll simply use a /30 network to model this idea.

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).

 1. Network Name: `network-2` (just a name, always try to give descriptive names to your cloud resources)
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.
 3. Subnet:
    * Subnet Name: `network-2-subnet`
-   * Network Address: `192.168.2.248/29` (We're making this network /29.
+   * Network Address: `192.168.2.248/29`
+   We're making this network /29.
 We'll reserve 192.168.2.249 for a future gateway in case we need it.
-We'll use 192.168.2.250 for router-1 and 102.168.2.251 for router 2.)
+We'll use 192.168.2.250 for router-1 and 102.168.2.251 for router 2
-   * Gateway IP: `192.168.2.249` (this is currently not being used by any router... just entering it as a placeholder)
+   * Gateway IP: `192.168.2.249`
    * Disable Gateway: `unchecked (enabled)`
    * Subnet Details:
       1. Enable DHCP `unchecked (disabled)`